JNJ-28330835

 JNJ-28330835 is a drug which acts as a selective androgen receptor modulator (SARM).
 In studies on rats it was found to enhance muscle growth and sexual behavior but with minimal effects on prostate gland size.
 A number of related compounds are known, though JNJ-28330835 has progressed furthest through development.
+The drug is a potential designer drug, though it has not yet been encountered as of 2020.